exoplatform/exo-documentation/docs/Administration.rst

 As already described in :ref:`Space binding section<SpaceBindingIcon>`, it is possible to add and remove groups binding to a space.
 In this section, we will explain the life cycle of a space/group binding through these parts:

-    -  :ref:`Add binding process <AddBinding>`

-       To explain how is executed an "Add binding" action and its consequences.
+    -  :ref:`Add binding process <AddBinding>`: To explain how is executed an "Add binding" action and its consequences.

-    -  :ref:`Remove binding process <RemoveBinding>`

-       To explain how is executed the "Remove binding" action.
+    -  :ref:`Remove binding process <RemoveBinding>`: To explain how is executed the "Remove binding" action.

-    -  :ref:`Synchronize binding <SynchronizeBinding>`

-       When and how is launched the sychronization between the space and the bound group?
+    -  :ref:`Synchronize binding <SynchronizeBinding>`: When and how is launched the sychronization between the space and the bound group?

 .. _AddBinding: